Select Dynamic field

 Plan a trip

-If you are tired of watching birds in your backyard and want to take them to the next level, plan a birdwatching trip.
+Plan a birdwatching trip if you are tired of watching birds in your backyard and want to take them to the next level.
 You have many options to choose from.
-National parks, state parks, and many other parks offer ample opportunities for birdwatching.
+National parks, state parks, and many others offer ample birdwatching opportunities.

 Before planning your trip, do some research.
 When you plan to travel, check out the different birds you can expect to see in the region.
 You could also call a couple of parks for birdwatching recommendations.
 They may be able to suggest the best places, the best time of the year, and so on.
 They may also be able to suggest the best trails for birdwatching in their parks.